 Access at Cut Thumb Bay, Six Mile Bay, and Finlay Forks is provided for car top type boats only and aren't maintained by BC Hydro.
 Ramps on the Peace Reach located at Elizabeth Creek and at Dunlevy Inlet are currently open.
-The minimum usable elevation for Elizabeth Creek boat ramp is 659 metres, or 2162.1 feet.
+The minimum usable elevation for Elizabeth Creek boat ramp is 659 metres, or 2162.1 feet and the minimum useable elevation for Dunlevy boat ramp is 660.75 metres, or 2167.8 feet.
 Generally the boat launch ramps are unusable at very low water levels which normally occur just after ice breakup.

 The current Williston Reservoir elevation may be found here.